rollkit/docs/docs/rollkit-stack.md

 > "Pure Fork-Choice Rule" refers to any rollup without privileged sequencers, e.g. nodes defer to Celestia for ordering and apply a “first-come-first-serve” fork-choice rule.
 >
 > \*Implementation of this property is in progress

-### Full node

-Full nodes verify all blocks and can produce fraud proofs for optimistic rollups.
-Since they fully validate all rollup blocks, they don't rely on fraud or validity proofs for security.

-### Light node (Work in Progress)

-Light nodes are light-weight rollup nodes that authenticate block headers, and are secured by fraud proofs or validity proofs.
-They're recommended for average users on low-resource devices.
-Users running light nodes can make trust-minimized queries about the rollup's state.
-Currently, Rollkit light nodes are still under development.

 ## State Fraud Proofs (Work in Progress)